 3.2(1).6 The Commission highlighted the importance of Regional oversight of the implementation of WIS and was pleased that Regions II, V and VI had WIS implementation plans (WIS IP) in place and that Regions I and III were to consider their WIS IP at the upcoming sessions this year.
 It noted with satisfaction that all regional WIS IP include the need to monitor WIS implementation.

 3.2(1).7 The Commission noted that effective technical solutions for the implementation of WIS functionality have been through upgrading a Member’s current information management and message switching systems or by making use of the remote WIS services offered at the GISCs based on Internet connectivity.
 It thanked the industry through the Hydro-Meteorological Equipment Industry (HMEI) and the OpenWIS consortium for making this possible.
 It noted that regardless of which technical solution is used, the principal component of WIS implementation lies with the capacity development of staff to enable them to create and manage discovery metadata.
-It recognized the importance of including capacity development in Regional WIS IPs and of ensuring all NCs have sufficient expertise in WIS through regional monitoring of national progress and in targeted actions to assist those NMHSs that are lagging in the required competencies.
+It recognized the importance of including capacity development in Regional WIS IPs and of ensuring all NCs have sufficient expertise in WIS through regional monitoring of national progress and taking targeted actions to assist those NMHSs that are lagging in the required competencies.

 3.2(1).8 The Commission emphasized the critical role of GISCs in capacity development and, noting many GISCs had already undertaken initial training for their users, emphasized the need to provide further training.
 It also identified the need to establish WIS specific online training modules that will assist in local training and in maintenance of the required WIS competencies.
 It invited Regional Training Centres to work with GISCs and HMEI to address this important need.